Glossary of Acronyms

 WADA (Weighted Average Daily Attendance)

-WADA is the weighted average daily attendance figure used in several state funding formulas to calculate the amount of state and local funds a district is entitled to.
+The weighted average daily attendance figure used in several state funding formulas to calculate the amount of state and local funds to which a district is entitled

 WebER (Web Expenditure Reporting)

-Web Expenditure Reporting is now referred to as Expenditure Reporting (ER).
-The Texas Education Agency (TEA) utilizes this Web-based expenditure reporting system for recipients of both formula and discretionary grants to submit requests for reimbursement.
+A web-based system for expenditure reporting now referred to as Expenditure Reporting (ER).
+The Texas Education Agency (TEA) uses this system for recipients of both formula and discretionary grants to submit requests for reimbursement.
 Users are able to access "real-time" information on the status of their payments and have access to comments TEA makes with regard to particular payments requests.